-Dr. Rubino is very meticulous in each step he takes to effectively treat Peri-Implantitis and other implant complications.
+Drs.
+Ryan, Tyler, and Thomas Rubino are very meticulous in each step they take to effectively treat Peri-Implantitis and other implant complications.

 Thorough exam and determination of treatment

-Dr. Rubino will conduct a full oral examination to determine the extent of any infection or instability, and will take digital X-rays as needed to gauge the level of bone loss.
-He will also assess the bite forces between the implant crown and the teeth in the opposing arch to see if there is any bite misalignment causing excessive pressure on the implant.
+A full oral examination will be conducted to determine the extent of any infection or instability, this includes taking digital X-rays as needed to gauge the level of bone loss.
+Your biting forces will also be assessed between the implant crown and the teeth in the opposing arch to see if there is any bite misalignment causing excessive pressure on the implant.

-If the examination shows that the implant complications are treatable, Dr. Rubino will restore the implant area using appropriate techniques.
-If the implant is found to be too compromised to be saved, Dr. Rubino can remove the implant and place a new one.
-In this case, he will thoroughly explain the treatment needed to place a new implant and will answer all your questions beforehand.
+If the examination shows that the implant complications are treatable, Drs.
+Ryan, Tyler, or Thomas Rubino will restore the implant area using appropriate techniques.
+If the implant is found to be too compromised to be saved, your implant can be removed and a new one placed.
+In this case, your recommended treatment will be thoroughly explained and all your questions will be answered beforehand.

 Eliminating the infection

-In the case of infection, Dr. Rubino will thoroughly and gently remove any accumulated plaque and calculus (tartar) around the implant and will clean away any diseased tissue or irritating substance.
-He uses special Teflon-coated plastic instruments for cleaning around the implant, as these will not scratch the implant post or create other irregular surfaces in which bacteria can lodge.
+In the case of infection, any accumulated plaque and calculus (tartar) around the implant will be gently and thoroughly removed, this will clean away any diseased tissue or irritating substance.
+This will be completed using special Teflon-coated plastic instruments or titanium instruments to clean around the implant, as these will not scratch the implant post or create other irregular surfaces in which bacteria can lodge.

 Regenerating lost bone

-When it is found that there has been bone loss around an implant or the bone support was inadequate to begin with, Dr. Rubino will often place bone grafting material around the implant to regenerate the needed support.
+When it is found that there has been bone loss around an implant or the bone support was inadequate to begin with, bone grafting material will often be placed around the implant to regenerate the needed support.

 Correcting structural problems

 Very rarely, the implant abutment screw will be discovered to have become loose, or an attachment piece on a denture prosthetic will be found to be fractured or lost.
-Dr. Rubino will carefully tighten the screw if needed, and he can replace the fractured or missing attachment pieces as necessary.
+Your doctor can carefully tighten the screw if needed, and replace the fractured or missing attachment pieces as necessary.

 Exam, X-rays & Consultation

-If you are experiencing any of the signs of dental implant complications or Peri-Implantitis, take advantage of our New Patient Special Offer and come in to see Dr. Rubino as soon as possible for a comprehensive oral exam and consultation.
-He will thoroughly investigate the problem, determine its cause and explain in detail what can be done to correct it.
+If you are experiencing any of the signs of dental implant complications or Peri-Implantitis, take advantage of our New Patient Special Offer and come in to see Drs.
+Ryan, Tyler, or Thomas Rubino as soon as possible for a comprehensive oral exam and consultation.
+He They will thoroughly investigate the problem, determine its cause and explain in detail what can be done to correct it.
 He will thoroughly answer any of your questions so you are comfortable and can make a well-informed decision.
 Your visit will include: